 However, in the U.S. military, a safe, supportive environment isn’t always guaranteed and can be extremely difficult to come by, particularly during moments of extreme change, like deployments or cross-country moves.

-That’s why USO centers are strategically located in airports and military installations all around the world.
-When a service member sees a USO center, they know that from the moment they walk in, they can depend on the center to have a safe, supportive environment, no matter if they are in Alaska or Afghanistan.
+That’s why USO Centers are strategically located in airports and military installations all around the world.
+When a service member sees a USO Center, they know that from the moment they walk in, they can depend on the center to have a safe, supportive environment, no matter if they are in Pennsylvania or Poland.

 “In between my journey from home and my duty station, the USO was a very comforting place for me … when I arrived, the place was buzzing with life and unity.
 The workers were very gracious and welcoming,” said one active-duty service member in 2019.

 Inside a USO Center, service members can enjoy a relaxing, home-like atmosphere outfitted with comfortable couches, televisions, Wi-Fi and other thoughtful touches.
 On bases and installations, military spouses and children can use USO facilities as a gathering space to build community or make new connections.
 In combat zones, USO Centers are a safe haven for service members on the front lines who simply need a place to think about anything other than the fact that they are deployed.